Margi Madhu

 Madhu A.K popularly known as Margi Madhu or Margi Madhu Chakyar is an Indian Koodiyattam exponent and teacher from Kerala.
 He received several awards including the Kerala Sangeetha Nataka Akademi Award in 2011 and Sangeet Natak Akademi Award for his contribution to Koodiyattam in 2022.

 Biography

-Madhu was born on 19 May 1966, to Moozhikkulam Kochukuttan Chakyar and Pothiyil Sulochana Illodamma at Moozhikkulam, Eranakulam district, Kerala.
-Born into a family of Koodiyattam artists, his father and parental uncle Ammannur Madhava Chakyar are noted Kootiyattam exponents.
-He was educated at St. Mary's School, Moozhikulam and N.S.S.
-High School, Eranakulam.
+Madhu was born on 19 May 1966, to Moozhikkulam Kochukuttan Chakyar and Pothiyil Sulochana Illodamma at Moozhikkulam, Ernakulam district, Kerala.
+Born into a family of Koodiyattam artists, his father and paternal uncle Ammannur Madhava Chakyar are noted Kootiyattam exponents.
+He was educated at St. Mary's School, Moozhikkulam and N.S.S.
+High School, Ernakulam.

-Started studying Koodiyattam from his father he later trained under uncle Madhava Chakyar, P.K.
+He began studying Koodiyattam under his father and later trained under uncle Madhava Chakyar, P.K.
 Narayanan Nambiar and M. Madhavanunni.
 In 1981, he joined the performing arts institute 'Margi' in Thiruvananthapuram.
-He along with his brother Margi Narayana Chakyar, father's nephew Margi Rama Chakyar were the first Koodiyattam students in Margi.
+He, along with his brother Margi Narayana Chakyar and his father's nephew Margi Rama Chakyar, were the first Koodiyattam students in Margi.

 Personal life

-Madhu is married to Indu G. Nair from Edappally, Eranakulam.
+Madhu is married to Indu G. Nair from Edappally, Ernakulam.
 She is also a Koodiyattam and Nangiar koothu artiste for more than 20 years.
 They have one son, Srihari.